Mindful Eating Programs and Training

 In other words, the answer to the question, “What do you eat, Michelle?” isn’t really about what I eat, but how I make decisions about what I eat.

-Since the holidays can be such a challenge for many people, I’m sharing an example of what I might eat during the 48 hours around Thanksgiving and my thought process around these decisions.
+Since the holidays can be such a challenge for many people, I’m sharing what I ate during the 48 hours of Thanksgiving and my thought process around these decisions.
 The food I eat isn’t what matters here; it’s more about why I choose what I do.

 48 hours of what I eat around Thanksgiving

-I set myself up near the end of the serving line.
-This gives me a chance to chat with people that I don’t often get to see.
-By the time it’s finally my turn to serve myself, I know exactly what I want to try.
+I aimed for a “6” or “7” and saved room for dessert.
+After we gave thanks, I went to the end of the line, so I’d have a chance to chat with people that I don’t often see.
+By the time it was my turn to serve myself, I knew exactly what I wanted to try.

 This article has been updated from a previous version.